drumpt/drumpt.github.io/content/news/llm-review/index.md

 ---
-title: One paper is accepted to EACL 2026 Findings.
+title: One paper was accepted to Findings of EACL 2026.

 event:
 event_url: